SeungHuLee/UniRx/README.md

 Visual Studio Analyzer
 ---
-For Visual Studio 2015 users, a custom analyzer, UniRxAnalyzer, is provided.
-It can, for example, detect when streams aren't subscribed to.
+For Visual Studio users, UniRxAnalyzer is provided.
+It can detect when streams aren't subscribed to.

 ![](StoreDocument/AnalyzerReference.jpg)